spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/active-filter/README.md

 # active-filter (molecule)

-Displays a selected filter as a link, filter gets disabled after clicking the link.
+Displays a selected filter as a link.
+The filter gets disabled after clicking the link.

 ## Code sample